sktime/sktime/GOVERNANCE.rst

    * - Issue/PR management
      - Core developers are responsible for reviewing and managing issues and pull requests.
 This includes commenting on issues, reviewing code contributions, merging approved pull requests, and closing issues once resolved.
    * - Decision making
-     - They can partipate in the decision making process by vetoing changes and casting votes.
+     - They can participate in the decision making process by vetoing changes and casting votes.
    * - Nomination
      - They can nominate new core developers, CoC committee members and CC members.